49 Black movies to watch that will spark joy

 Documentaries

-Dave Chappelle’s Block Party (2005): Dave Chappelle’s 2004 block party—held at a then secret location in Brooklyn—is still legendary as far as the millennials and Gen Z’ers who got to be there are concerned.The documentary follows Chappelle through the summer of 2004 leading up to the block party in September, where his insanely talented friends such as The Roots, The Fugees, Kanye West, Jill Scott, Erykah Badu, and more performed.
+Dave Chappelle’s Block Party (2005): Dave Chappelle’s 2004 block party—held at a then-secret location in Brooklyn—is still legendary as far as the millennials and Gen X-ers who got to be there are concerned.The documentary follows Chappelle through the summer of 2004 leading up to the block party in September, where his insanely talented friends such as The Roots, The Fugees, Kanye West, Jill Scott, Erykah Badu, and more performed.

-Homecoming (2019): Beyonce’s Homecoming is a tribute to historically Black colleges and universities (HBCU’s) and working moms.
-The film depicts her journey toward becoming the first Black woman to headline Coachella, with marching bands and other talent from various HBCUS around the country—in addition to her family and friends—joining her for the epic adventure.
+Homecoming (2019): Beyonce’s Homecoming is a tribute to historically Black colleges and universities (HBCUs) and working moms.
+The film depicts her journey toward becoming the first Black woman to headline Coachella, with marching bands and other talent from various HBCUs around the country—in addition to her family and friends—joining her for the epic adventure.

 Kiki (2016): New York City-based LGBTQ+ youth gather at the Christopher Street Pier to practice the art of Ballroom/vogue.
 The mostly Black youth in the film are able to use this time to gather safely and express themselves creatively without the judgment of the outside world.
 The amount of creativity and perseverance here is astonishing.